Arakelov-Parshin rigidity of towers of curve fibrations: Introduction

 \subsection{Notation}

 We work over an algebraically closed field $k$ of characteristic zero.
-However, sometimes (e.g., Section \ref{sec:torelli}) we have to assume that the base field is $\bC$.
-All schemes are of finite type over $k$ unless otherwise stated.
-For a curve $C$, $g(C)$ denotes its genus.
+All schemes are of finite type and separated over $k$ unless otherwise stated.
+For a smooth projective curve $C$, $g(C)$ denotes its genus.
 A manifold is a smooth variety.
 A variety is an integral, separated scheme of finite type over $k$.
+A curve is a variety of dimension one.
 A global normal crossing divisor is defined Zariski locally by $\prod f_i^{n_i}$ where $f_i$ are regular elements and $n_i$ are positive integers.
 A canonically polarized manifold is a projective manifold $Z$ with ample $\omega_Z$.
 The Hilbert polynomial of a canonically polarized manifold $Z$ is $h(n):=\chi(\omega_Z^n)$.
-The Kodaira and log Kodaira dimensions of a variety $Z$ or a pair $(Z,\Delta)$ is denoted by $\kappa(Z)$ and $\kappa(Z, \Delta)$, respectively.
+The Kodaira and log Kodaira dimensions of a variety $Z$ or a pair $(Z,\Delta)$ are denoted by $\kappa(Z)$ and $\kappa(Z, \Delta)$, respectively.
 For a line bundle $\sL$, its Iitaka-Kodaira dimension is denoted by $\kappa(\sL)$.
 We say, the variation of a family $g : Y \to Z$ is maximal if $\var g = \dim Z$.
-A vector bundle $\sE$ on $Y$ is ample over an open set $U$, if there is an ample line bundle $\sL$ and a homomorphism $\sL^{\oplus N} \to \sE$, which is surjection over $U$. $\sE$ is ample if it is ample over $X$.
-We denote by $\cM_g$ and $\cM_h$ the moduli stacks of smooth projective curves of genus g and canonically polarized manifolds of Hilbert-polynomial $h$, respectively.
+A vector bundle $\sE$ on $Y$ is ample over an open set $U$, if there is an ample line bundle $\sL$ and a homomorphism $\sL^{\oplus N} \to S^n(\sE)$ to some symmetric power of $\sE$, which is a surjection over $U$. $\sE$ is ample if it is ample over $Y$.
+We denote by $\fM_g$ and $\fM_h$ the moduli stacks of smooth projective curves of genus g and canonically polarized manifolds of Hilbert-polynomial $h$, respectively.
+Note that $\deg h$ is the dimension of the varieties parametrized by $\fM_h$.